 Ms. Schaffrath is multi-cultural by birth, inter-disciplinary in mindset, and cross-functional in her collaborations.
 She received her undergraduate degree in political science from the University of Chicago, a Master’s degree in East Asian/China Studies from the University of Washington, and her law degree from the University of Pennsylvania.
 She is admitted to practice law in several jurisdictions in the U.S., and is a past Vice-Chair of the American Bar Association’s China Law Committee.
 She is fluent in Chinese (Mandarin), with some capacity in Hindi and German.

-Claudius was an Adjunct Professor of Law at Georgetown University Law Center in Washington, DC where he taught advanced level securities enforcement and litigation courses.
-He has lectured and published extensively on securities enforcement and litigation matters and has been quoted in the financial press on a variety of securities law issues.
-Claudius earned his LL.B (with Upper Class Honors) from London South Bank University, an LL.M in Corporate and Commercial Law from the London School of Economics and King’s College London, University of London, and an LL.M in Securities and Financial Regulation from Georgetown University Law Center.
+Claudius was an Adjunct Professor of Securities Law at Georgetown University Law Center where he taught Securities Enforcement and Litigation.
+Claudius earned his LL.B (with Upper Class Honors) from London South Bank University, an LL.M in Corporate and Commercial Law from the University of London’s London School of Economics and King’s College London, and an LL.M in Securities and Financial Regulation from Georgetown University Law Center.

 Jason Jones is a partner at King & Spalding in Washington, D.C., where he is a member of the Special Matters and Government Investigations Practice Group.
 Jason has broad international experience, including recent cross-border investigations into FCPA, money laundering, racketeering, and securities violations around the world.